 Setup

 Many AI clients use a JSON configuration file for MCP servers.
-Use the following config block in a JSON-based MCP configuration:
+Use the following config block:

 {